Taitava/obsidian-shellcommands-documentation/Events/After Obsidian starts.md

 # Event: After Obsidian starts

+## Execution
-## Executed when
+> [!Success] Executed when
-- Obsidian has started (or restarted) and loaded a layout, i.e. when everything should be ready.
+> - Obsidian has started (or restarted) and loaded a layout, i.e. when everything should be ready.
-- The *Shell commands* plugin is re-enabled.
+> - The *Shell commands* plugin is re-enabled.

 ## Variables
 This event does not provide additional event specific variables, but all [[All variables#Normal variables|normal variables]] are available.